Signs and How to Avoid Them

 The Causes of Bad Roof Installation

 There are several reasons why a new roof may be inadequate.
 Installing a roof is a complex process that requires knowledge, expertise, and a strong work ethic.
-The most common cause stems from a lack of experience or training, another is cutting corners to save time or money.
+The most common cause stems from a lack of experience or training; another is cutting corners to save time or money.
 Unfortunately, some contractors may take even greater shortcuts or use subpar materials to reduce costs.

 Common Signs of Bad Roof Installation